kravse/fulfilment-api/python/README.md

 # fullfillment api

 Wanted to see if I could brush up on my python well enough to solve this again.
+This is just a rough proof of concept.
+A final product would need code revisions, testing, etc.

 ## Get Started: